Program State Home Oil Weatherization (SHOW) Program

 Sectors Residential

 The State Home Oil Weatherization (SHOW) Program provides cash payments to eligible homeowners and contractors.
 This applies to both for-profit and non-profit contractors.
-These pay to install energy-efficient heating equipment and make home weatherization improvements.
+The incentive pays to install energy-efficient heating equipment and to make home weatherization improvements.
+Eligible projects include heating equipment, duct sealing and insulation, dwelling insulation, windows and doors, and whole house measures.
+An annual Petroleum Supplier Assessment provides funding for the program, and all applications are subject to the availability of funds.

 Eligible dwellings must receive their primary heating fuel from a fuel oil dealer.
 Eligible fuel oil dealers are those who retail at least heating oil or dyed diesel, but any other fuel purchased from them is eligible.
 Dwelling owners (including rental property owners) and contractors are eligible to apply.